nhn/tui.chart/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
-- **Provide specific examples to demonstrate the steps.** Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
+- **Provide specific examples to demonstrate the steps.** Include Copy-paste-able snippets which you use in those examples, as Markdown code blocks.
 - **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of TOAST UI Chart which the suggestion is related to.
 - **Explain why this enhancement would be useful** to most TOAST UI users.
 - **List some other charts or applications where this enhancement exists.**